crdrury/Unity-Rhubarb-Lip-Syncer/README.md

 or

-> rhubarb -o "Test Animation Mouth Shapes.txt" "testdialog.wav" "testdialogscript.txt"
+> rhubarb -o "Test Animation Mouth Shapes.txt" "testdialog.wav" -d "testdialogscript.txt"

 Once Rhubarb has finished running, the resulting phenome list file can be passed to the Phenome List field in the Lip Syncer script and the **Generate Animation From Text** button may be used.